goodmami/wn/docs/api/wn.ic.rst

 use a generator for this iterable, but the entire vocabulary (i.e., unique words and counts) will be held at once in memory.
 Multi-word expressions are also possible if they exist in the wordnet.
-For instance, the Princeton WordNet has *stone fruit*, with a single space delimiting the words, as an entry.
+For instance, WordNet has *stone fruit*, with a single space delimiting the words, as an entry.

 The :class:`wn.Wordnet` object must be instantiated with a single lexicon, although it may have expand-lexicons for relation